Beef Wellington

 Add beef stock and reduce, then add heavy cream at the end:

-Can Beef Wellington be prepared the day before?
 You can prep the beef up to 6 hours ahead, but I don’t recommend a full day ahead.
-The instructions are above.
+The instructions are in the post.

-How to Reheat Beef Wellington: First, you should try to eat the dish while it’s freshly made, as it’s definitely not as good once the puff pastry has been refrigerated.
-But if you reheat it, you can re-warm in a 250F oven for about 12 minutes or even in the microwave at 50% power, as long as you’re heating the beef gently and making sure not to remove all the pink from the inside.
+First, you should try to eat the dish while it’s freshly made, as it’s definitely not as good once the puff pastry has been refrigerated.
+But if you reheat it, you can re-warm in a 250F oven for about 12 minutes or even in the microwave at 50% power, as long as you’re heating the meat gently and making sure not to remove all the pink from the inside.
 You want to warm it, not cook it again.

 Ingredients